gravitational/teleport/docs/4.3/enterprise/sso/ssh_gsuite.md

+---
+title: SSH Authentication With Google Apps (G Suite)
+description: How to configure SSH access with Google Apps (also known as G Suite) using Teleport
+---

-# SSH Authentication with G Suite
+# SSH Authentication with G Suite (Google Apps)

+## Google Apps as SSO for SSH

-This guide will cover how to configure [G Suite](https://gsuite.google.com) to issue SSH credentials to specific groups of users.
-When used in combination with role based access control (RBAC) it allows SSH administrators to define policies
+This guide will cover how to configure [G Suite](https://gsuite.google.com) to be a single sign-on (SSO) provider to issue SSH credentials to specific groups of users.
-like:
+When used in combination with role based access control (RBAC) it allows SSH administrators to define policies like:

 * Only members of "DBA" Google group can SSH into machines running PostgreSQL.
 * Developers must never SSH into production servers.